Andrea Brand: Wellcome Trust/Cancer Research UK Gurdon Institute

 During these years Brand has performed work on nervous-system development that the Royal Society has described as “pioneering.”
-According to the Royal Society, her study of the fruit fly's embryonic nervous system “has led to new insights into the biology of neural stem cells, and the ability of neurons to regenerate after damage.”
+According to the Royal Society, her study of the embryonic nervous system in fruit flies (drosophila melanogaster) “has led to new insights into the biology of neural stem cells, and the ability of neurons to regenerate after damage.”
 Moreover, Brand “identified a novel role for a key regulator in cell division in controlling the strength of neuronal connections,” which “could help uncover new drug targets in the search for treatments for neural disorders such as Parkinson's and Huntington's disease.”
 As one source explains, “Brand is looking for stem cells in adult fruit flies' brains and trying to understand how genes are regulated throughout life.
 The aim of the work is to learn how to control cells to produce the right neuron at the right place at the right time.
 One protein, known by the name Prospero, is responsible for regulating stem cells to produce cells which produce neurons.
-Without the Prospero protein, tumours result.
+Without the Prospero protein (PROX1), tumours result.

-Brand has provided this “plain English” explanation of her work: “One of the goals of research in neurobiology is to repair or regenerate neurons after damage to the brain or spinal cord.
+Brand has provided this explanation of her work: “One of the goals of research in neurobiology is to repair or regenerate neurons after damage to the brain or spinal cord.
 Before we can understand how to repair the nervous system, however, we must first learn how the nervous system is put together.
 Of all the tissues and organs in the human body the nervous system is the most intricate and complex, consisting of more than one trillion neurons.
-These neurons make precise connections with each other to form functional networks that can transmit information at amazing speed over considerable distances.
+These neurons make precise connections with each other to form functional networks that can transmit information at amazing speed over considerable distances.”

 “Neurons are produced by multipotent precursors called stem cells.
 Neural stem cells divide in a self-renewing manner, generating daughter cells that give rise to different types of neurons.
 The aim of our work is to identify the genes that direct the different behaviours of cells in the developing nervous system.
 When we identify the genes that specify the characteristic behaviours of each of the different cell types in the nervous system, it may become possible to manipulate them in such a way as to induce stem cells to become neurons at will, or induce neurons to regenerate.”